Waves, Crystals and Chaos

 Edge Behaviour top

-Rules which show Edge Effects are mostly the Edge subcategory of Category Crystallising with H070, H0F0 and H170 from Category Minimal and H010 from Category Chaos.
+Rules which show Edge Effects are mostly the Edge subcategory of Category Crystallising with H070, H0F0 and H170 from Category Minimal.
 Initialised with a band the seed cause changes to oscillate round the boundary which otherwise remains stable.
 In addition is H1E8RS from the Blobs subcategory of Category Crystallising which fills the universe with chaos from a band but then crystallizes into blobs with small period oscillators round the boundaries.
-All the other rules with Edge Behaviour do this when initialised with a random pattern except for H010 which does not crystallize.
+All the other rules with Edge Behaviour except for H010 do this when initialised with a random pattern.
+Random patten islands in Rule H010 crystallize to Ash but a universe completely full of a random pattern does not Crystallize however small islands of one state in a universe if Chaos tend to shrink while large ones expand.
 The oscillators on the boundaries act as 1D CAs with the rules from the Minimal category taking very few generations to arrive at this state.

 Short Period Rules